 When the theme details window opens up, click on update now …

-WordPress automatically updates your theme in seconds …
+WordPress will automatically update your theme in seconds …

-Your theme is now up-to-date …
+Your WordPress theme is now up-to-date …

-Updating Your Themes Via The “Updates” Area
+Updating Your Themes Using The “Updates” Area

 To view all themes installed in your site that require updating, click on Dashboard > Updates …